 Sometimes ultrasonography or cystoscopy

 During a pelvic examination Pelvic Examination For gynecologic care, a woman should choose a health care practitioner with whom she can comfortably discuss sensitive topics, such as sex, birth control, pregnancy, and problems related to... read more , doctors can usually feel Skene gland cysts or abscesses if they are large enough to cause symptoms.
 However, ultrasonography Ultrasonography Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
-If women have symptoms related to the reproductive system (gynecologic... read more or a flexible viewing tube to view the bladder (cystoscopy Cystoscopy A doctor can diagnose some disorders of the bladder and urethra (for example, bladder tumors, stones in the bladder, benign prostatic enlargement) by looking through a flexible viewing tube... read more ) may be used to confirm the diagnosis.
+If women have symptoms related to the reproductive system (gynecologic... read more or a flexible viewing tube to view the bladder (cystoscopy Cystoscopy A doctor can diagnose some disorders of the bladder and urethra (for example, bladder tumors, stones in the bladder, or bothersome urinary symptoms) by looking through a flexible viewing tube... read more ) may be used to confirm the diagnosis.